ajo01/ajo01/README.md

 ### Hi, I'm Amy! 👋

 I'm a 4th year computer science student at the University of British Columbia with industry experience in frontend and fullstack development.
 I have a passion for creating accessible applications, have an interest in cloud engineering, and am adept with web technologies.
+In my free time, I enjoy doing watersports such as sailing or paddleboarding.

 #### Want to know more about me?
 Check out my portfolio website! [amyjo.netlify.app/](https://amyjo.netlify.app/)